 What to Know About Surgery for Vaginal Cancer

 Doctors use excision most often as the surgery for vaginal cancer that has not spread to other tissues (early stage cancer).
-Excision means your surgeon cuts out cancerous cells.
-Your surgeon may use one of the following approaches for early stage cancers:
+Excision means your surgeon cuts out precancerous or cancerous lesions.
+Your surgeon may use one of the following approaches for precancerous and early stage cancers:

 Laser surgery.
 For this, your surgeon uses a narrow beam of intense light as a knife.
 This allows him or her to remove tissue without causing a lot of blood loss.
 Your surgeon may use laser surgery to remove a lesion on the surface of your vagina.
 This procedure is not used for invasive vaginal cancer, partly because the technique makes it impossible to tell whether all the cancer has been removed.